dept/tamtam-frontend-setup/README.md

 - First the `config.copy` setting, here you can define assets that need to be copied to a specific build folder

 - Second: the `config.libs` setting, here you can list JavaScript libraries that will be concatted to a simple libs.js.
-This is useful for dependancies that are incompatible with commonJS.
+This is useful for dependencies that are incompatible with commonJS.